-In April 2009, the FASB issued FSP No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, or FSP No. 157-4.
-FSP No. 157-4 provides guidance for estimating fair value in accordance with SFAS No. 157, when the volume and level of activity for the asset or liability have significantly decreased.
+Effective April 1, 2009, the Company adopted the provisions of the FASB's Staff Position ("FSP") FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly ("FSP 157-4").
+FSP 157-4 provides guidance for estimating fair value in accordance with SFAS No. 157, when the volume and level of activity for the asset or liability have significantly decreased.
 This FSP also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-FSP No. 157-4 is effective for interim and annual reporting periods ending after June 15, 2009 and will be adopted by the Company in the second quarter of fiscal 2009.
-The adoption of FAS No. 157-4 is not expected to have a material impact on the Company's operating results and financial position.
+The adoption of FSP 157-4 did not have a material impact on the Company's financial results and position.

-In April 2009, the FASB issued FSP No. FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments, or FSP FAS 115-2 and 124-2.
-FSP FAS 115-2 and 124-2 amends the other-than-temporary impairment guidance for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments in the financial statements.
-FSP FAS 115-2 and 124-2 are effective for interim and annual reporting periods ending after June 15, 2009 and will be adopted by the Company in the second quarter of fiscal 2009.
-The Company is currently evaluating the potential impact, if any, that the adoption of FSP FAS 115-2 and 124-2 will have on its consolidated financial statements.
+Effective April 1, 2009, the Company adopted the provisions of FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments ("FSP 115-2 and 124-2").
+FSP 115-2 and 124-2 amends the other-than-temporary impairment guidance for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments in the financial statements.
+The adoption of FSP 115-2 and 124-2 did not have a material impact on the Company's financial results and position.

-In April 2009, the FASB issued FSP No. 107, Disclosures about Fair Value of Financial Instruments, or FSP No. 107, to require disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
-This FSP also amends the Accounting Principals Board, or the APB, Opinion No. 28, Interim Financial Reporting, to require those disclosures in summarized financial information at interim reporting periods.
-FSP No. 107 is effective for interim and annual reporting periods ending after June 15, 2009, and will be adopted by the Company in the second quarter of fiscal 2009.
-The adoption of FSP No 107 is not expected to have a material effect on the Company's operating results and financial position.
+Effective April 1, 2009, the Company adopted the provisions of FSP FAS 107, Disclosures about Fair Value of Financial Instruments ("FSP 107").
+FSP 107 requires disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
+This FSP also amends the Accounting Principals Board Opinion No. 28, Interim Financial Reporting, to require those disclosures in summarized financial information at interim reporting periods.
+The adoption of FSP 107 had no impact on the Company's financial results and position.

-Effective January 1, 2009, the Company adopted the provisions of the FASB's SFAS No. 141 (revised 2007), Business Combinations, or SFAS No. 141R.
+Effective January 1, 2009, the Company adopted the provisions of the FASB's SFAS No. 141 (revised 2007), Business Combinations ("SFAS No. 141R").
 SFAS No. 141R establishes principles and requirements for how an acquirer of a business recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any noncontrolling interest in the acquiree, and the goodwill acquired.
 SFAS No. 141R also establishes disclosure requirements to enable the evaluation of the nature and financial effects of the business combination.
 The adoption of SFAS No. 141R did not have an effect on the Company's financial results and position.